fbk9527/IFLKit/README.md

+#Provider Change#
+On December 10th, 2014 Interfacelift informed their customers that they will no longer be supporting the mashape platform.
+On January 15th, 2015 the mashape API will no longer be available.

+I am working on updating IFLKit as I type this and will inform everyone once the work has been completed.

 #IFLKit#
 <HL/>
 IFLKit is a [Interfacelift.com](www.interfacelift.com) warapper, written in Objective-C.
 <HL/>
 #Getting Started#

 IFLKit is free for both commercial and public use.
-However, the feed provided by [Interfacelift.com](www.interfacelift.com) is not.
-Before IFLKit can be used a developer will need to register and subscribe to one of the pricing models at [mashape.com](www.mashape.com) to obtain a private key.
+However, the feed provided by [Interfacelift.com](http://www.interfacelift.com) is not.
+Before IFLKit can be used a developer will need to register and subscribe to one of the pricing models at [mashape.com](http://www.mashape.com) to obtain a private key.

 ### IFLKit Client ###